isomerpages/moe-rivervalleyhigh/pages/Staff Achievements.md

 <br>which affirms Singapore teachers
 <br>who are passionate in mathematics
 <br>teaching,&nbsp;have displayed exemplary efforts in the&nbsp;teaching of
-mathematics, and are
+mathematics, and are role&nbsp;models to their colleagues
-<br>role&nbsp;models
-<br>to their colleagues and the&nbsp;mathematics teaching fraternity in&nbsp;Singapore.
+<br>and the&nbsp;mathematics teaching fraternity in&nbsp;Singapore.
 <br>
 </p>
 </td>